pangenome/odgi/docs/rst/binding/usage.rst

 Debug with gdb
 ==============

+First compile odgi with debug information.
+See the README.

 To be able to step through odgi code load the python3 interpreter after setting a breakpoint.
 E.g.

 .. code-block:: python